kriskhaira/devkit/README.md

 ## Set up bash

-On Linux, put this in ~/.bashrc:
+Put this in ~/.bashrc for Linux:

     source ~/path/to/devkit/linux.bashrc

-On a Mac, put the above and the following in ~/.bashrc.
-You can always put it in .profile, but then it won't work in screen:
+Or for Mac:

     source ~/path/to/devkit/mac.bashrc

+Putting this in .bashrc instead of .profile will ensure it works in screen

 ## Set up backups on Ubuntu servers